I7-Examples/Glass/docs/source.txt

 		if pause is not "blank",
 			relate the current subject with the segue, pausing first;
 		otherwise relate the current subject with the segue, directly;
-		change last subject to current subject;
+		now last subject is current subject;
-		change current subject to segue;
+		now current subject is segue;
 	otherwise;
-		change the current subject to last subject;
+		now the current subject is last subject;
 		if Fitting has happened
 		begin;
 			make no decision;